Lombiq/NPM-Targets/Readme.md

 Note, that these operations are optimized by running them only if the corresponding files have been changed (i.e. `npm install` will only be executed if the _package.json_ file has been changed).

+Also see our [Gulp Extensions](https://github.com/Lombiq/Gulp-Extensions) library that contains some useful Gulp helpers.

 ## How to use